Frequently Asked Questions

 What vaccinations does my dog need?

 Your dog needs to be current on the following vaccinations: Rabies, Distemper/Parvo and Bordetella (the vaccine for canine cough).
-We are also strongly encouraging dogs to have the K9 Flu vaccine, as we take dogs from other states who are either visiting or moving to Savannah.
-We also request that all dogs be on some type of flea preventative and be worm free.
+We also strongly encourage dogs to have the K9 Flu vaccine, as we take dogs from other states who are either visiting or moving to Savannah.
+All dogs must be on some type of flea preventative and be worm free.

 How long does a temperament evaluation last?

-The evaluation is a free day of daycare and we ask that you leave your dog with us for at least 4 hours but feel free to let them play all day.
-During this time, we will interact with your dog and determine the best play group for their personality.
+We ask that you leave your dog with us for at least 4 hours, but feel free to let them play all day.
+During this time, we will interact with your dog and determine the best group play for their personality.
 If for some reason we feel that your dog would not do well in a group play setting, we will call you immediately with a report.
+There is a charge for the evaluation.

 What if my dog is not a good fit to play with other dogs?

 Not to worry!
 Many dogs, like many people, are just not comfortable around a lot of other dogs.
-That is why we offer private play yards or at-home pet sitting.
-With our private play yards, your dog will spend the day in his or her own space, including a 10x10 private outside play area.
-If you choose our at-home pet sitting option, your pet will enjoy relaxing within their own home keeping on their same routine.
+That is why we offer private play yards.
+With our private play yards, your dog will spend the day in his or her own space, including a 8x8 private outside play area as well as one on one interaction with a yard attendant in our larger big play yards several times throughout the day.

 Do you have any breed restrictions?